 My Impressions of Sri Lanka – Colombo

 In Colombo, the Galle Face Hotel, “oldest hotel east of Suez”, as they like to claim, stands south of Galle Face, a park facing the Indian Ocean.
-Luxury and history coexist has tourists and locals rub shoulders at the bar, guards dressed in uniforms from another era and majestic ballrooms surround a terrace by the sea; later in the park outside the hotel, young athletes playing cricket on the beach; Indian and Arab tourists take a walk and eat ice cream; poorer people from the surrounding countryside try to attract tourists with domesticated chimpanzees and snakes to the beauty of Sri Lanka.
+Luxury and history coexist and has tourists and locals rub shoulders at the bar, guards dressed in uniforms from another era and majestic ballrooms surround a terrace by the sea; later in the park outside the hotel, young athletes playing cricket on the beach; Indian and Arab tourists take a walk and eat ice cream; poorer people from the surrounding countryside try to attract tourists with domesticated chimpanzees and snakes to the beauty of Sri Lanka.
+All can inspire one to take an off the beaten path itinerary for Sri Lanka.

 Note: Are you looking for travel tips?
 Check out gamintraveler.com’s favourite things to do in Sri Lanka!